 Dr. Orlee Guttman is interested in education and in clinical research.
 Dr Guttman is currently studying the role of Fibroscan (transient elastography) in evaluating the extent of liver fibrosis in children with primary liver disease and other disorders.
 She also has an interest in the presence of liver disease and abnormal liver biochemistry in pediatric patients with inflammatory bowel disease.

-Dr Linda Casey was recently recruited as the Medical Director of the Complex Nutrition program replacing Dr Howard Parson’s who helped establish the program at BC Children’s Hospital.
+Dr Linda Casey is the Medical Director of the Complex Feeding and Nutrition Service (CFNS).
 Dr Casey has a strong background in clinical nutrition, in the care of children with short bowel syndrome, and has interests in education and quality assessment and quality improvement projects.

 Dr. Vallance’s research is focused on intestinal microbes and understanding how pathogenic as well as commensal bacteria cause inflammation and disease in the mammalian intestinal tract.
 For specifics, please see http://www.vangopro.ca/Vallance-Lab/overview.html